MMK21Hub0htt2l/johnarobinson77l/README.md

 The code included here implements the popular DBSCAN clustering algorithm [1] in Java.
 This implementation uses a k-d tree to accelerate the process of building the clusters.
 The k-d tree code is also presented here.
 Using a k-d tree improves the performance of the clustering in two essential ways.

-First, the k-d implementation is highly optimized to build and search the tree using multithreading, significantly reducing the time needed for window searches.
+First, the k-d tree code presented here is highly optimized to build and search the tree using multithreading, significantly reducing the time needed for window searches.

 Second, it supports removing cluster items from the k-d tree after the cluster items are added to a cluster.
-Each cluster item is considered only once and does not have to be tagged as having been previously clustered.
-In addition, as the k-d tree decreases in size, the searches speed up.
+Each clustered item is considered only once and does not have to be tagged as having been previously added to a cluster.
+Also, as the k-d tree decreases in size, the searches speed up.

 ## Usage